 Humans aren’t alone in our love of crabs.
 Blue crabs serve many important roles in the Bay food web.
 As larvae they are preyed upon by numerous filter-feeders, such as menhaden.
 As they grow older, crabs feed upon a variety of smaller bivalves that live on the Bay floor.
 Eventually, many crabs are then preyed upon by larger fish and birds.
 Some of the more common Bay species that eat blue crabs include red drum, croaker, blue catfish and cobia.
 In fact, cobia are such voracious predators of blue crabs they are sometimes referred to as “crabeaters.”.
 And, yes, the tales of cannibalism are true—blue crabs will eat other blue crabs.

 How Are Chesapeake Bay Blue Crabs Doing?

-Each winter, Maryland and Virginia partner on the scientific dredge survey, which produces an estimate of the number of blue crabs in the Chesapeake Bay and its tributaries.
-This is one of the most comprehensive surveys of any species in the Bay, dating back more than 30 years to 1988.
+Each winter, Maryland and Virginia partner on the scientific survey, which produces an estimate of the number of blue crabs in the Chesapeake Bay and its tributaries.
+This is one of the most comprehensive surveys of any species in the Bay, dating back more than 30 years.
 The survey is usually conducted December through March, and preliminary results are released around late April or May.
 A comprehensive review of those results is completed annually by the Chesapeake Bay Stock Assessment Committee and released in early July.